mollie/WooCommerce/mollie-payments-for-woocommerce/readme.txt

 it again.
 When the plugin triggers an error, WordPress will log the error to the log file `/wp-content/debug.log`.
 Please check this file for errors.
 When done, don't forget to turn off the WordPress debug mode by setting the two contants `WP_DEBUG` and `WP_DEBUG_LOG` back to `false`.

+= The Mollie payment gateways aren't displayed in my checkout =

+* Please go to WooCommerce -> Settings -> Checkout in your WordPress admin and scroll down to the Mollie settings section.
+* Check which payment gateways are disabled.
+* Go to the specific payment gateway settings page to find out why the payment gateway is disabled.

 = The order status is not getting updated after successfully completing the payment =

-* Please check the Mollie log file located in `wp-content/uploads/wc-logs/` for debug info.
+* Please check the Mollie log file located in `/wp-content/uploads/wc-logs/` or `/wp-content/plugin/woocommerce/logs` for debug info.
 Please search for the correct order number and check if Mollie has called the shop Webhook to report the payment status.
+* Do you have maintenance mode enabled?
+Please make sure to whitelist the 'wc-api' endpoint otherwise Mollie can't report the payment status to your website.
 * Please check your Mollie dashboard to check if there are failed webhook reports.
 Mollie tried to report the payment status to your website but something went wrong.
 * Contact info@mollie.com with your Mollie partner ID and the order number.
 We can investigate the specific payment and check whether Mollie successfully reported the payment state to your webshop.

 = I have a different question about this plugin =

 Please contact info@mollie.com with your Mollie partner ID, please describe your problem as detailed as possible.
 Include screenshots where appropriate.
 Where possible, also include the Mollie log file.
-You can find the Mollie log files in `wp-content/uploads/wc-logs/mollie-payments-for-woocommerce-*.log`.
+You can find the Mollie log files in `/wp-content/uploads/wc-logs/` or `/wp-content/plugin/woocommerce/logs`.

 == Screenshots ==